 Jobieth’s other most recent employment experience was when he was a communication officer for the Executive Mayor of Hessequa Municipality until October 2021.
 On top of this, he’s also held the position of chairperson for Ward 4 in Hessequa.
 “I am proud about our persistent efforts before the November 2021 elections in Ward 4 and the broader Hessequa municipal area.
 This was a concerted effort, and I am proud of every activist for their contribution to our outright in Hessequa and, in particular, ward 4.

-As a portfolio chairperson for Property and Asset Management, and a Proportional Councillor, he plans to provide the necessary oversight to see growth and continued stability in the Planning and Economic Development Department.
+As a portfolio chairperson for Property and Asset Management, and a Proportional Councillor, he plans to provide the necessary oversight to see growth and continued stability in the Property and Asset Management sections.
 “I am going to continue in this strategic position where my predecessor, Cllr Bernardus van Wyk, left off.”

 “I intend to do everything in my ability to ensure Garden Routers receive continuous improved service delivery – after all, that is why I was provided the opportunity to be here today, to oversee that it happens,” he concluded.